-Stellar parallax is the apparent shift of the position of any nearby star against the background of distant stars.
+Stellar parallax is the apparent shift of the position of a nearby star against the background of distant stars.
 It is the result of Earth’s orbital motion around the Sun.
-It is so small and hard to observe.
+It is tiny and difficult to observe.
 Successful measurement of stellar parallax was done only after the 19th century.

-Galileo was a proponent of the heliocentric system: the Sun is at the center of the solar system, and Earth orbits around the Sun.
-If the Earth is indeed in orbital motion around the Sun, then we should be able to observe stellar parallax.
+In 1632, Galileo defended Copernicus’ heliocentric system that the Sun is at the center of the solar system and Earth is in motion around the Sun.
+But if the Earth is in motion around the Sun, then we should be able to observe stellar parallax.
 The problem is that Galileo and other astronomers at that time were not successful in finding the hypothesized stellar parallax.

-Stellar parallax is very hard to observe because it is so small.
-To illustrate, the star with the largest stellar parallax is Proxima Centauri.
+Stellar parallax is challenging to observe because it is so small.
+As an example, the star with the largest stellar parallax is Proxima Centauri.
 Its parallax is 0.7687 arcsec.
-The angle is comparable to a 2 cm wide object at a distance of 5.3 km.
+The angle is comparable to an object with a width of 2 cm at a distance of 5.3 km.